Helping millions of people navigate the world of technology.

 How to Make an Indent in Google Docs on Mobile

-Step 2: Now place the cursor to the line of the paragraph that you wish to indent.
-Now tap on the format icon from the toolbar at the top.
+Open your Google Docs document.
+Tap the Pencil icon at the bottom right to switch to edit mode.
+Now, place the cursor to the line of the paragraph you wish to indent.
+Now, tap on the format icon from the toolbar at the top.

 Switch to the Paragraph tab and use the right Indent option.